 One of my cats was recently diagnosed with a condition known as hyperthyroidism.
-To treat this condition vet prescribe methimazole for my cats and suggest not to miss the daily dose.
-However, recently my cat misses just one daily dose; this leads to the question, what if my cat misses a dose of methimazole?
+To treat this condition a vet prescribed methimazole for my cat and suggested not to miss the daily dose.
+However, recently my cat missed just one daily dose; this leads to the question, what if my cat misses a dose of methimazole?

 If your cat just misses just one daily dose of methimazole, then you shouldn’t worry too much because most cats will not show any symptoms.
 But if your cat misses two doses or more, there could be some side effects such as lethargy, which may need veterinary treatment.